robertforde/Shop/README.md

       Convert a quote into an order
-          List of Quotations displayed with many filters to find quotation Type, No, Name, Address, Date Range, Phone Value, Item Code or Description of item on quote On Selection detail lines on quote displayed convert button to open retail/trade order screen with this quote
+          List of Quotations displayed with many filters to find quotation Type, No, Name, Address, Date Range, Phone Value, Item Code or Description of item on quote On Selection lines on quote displayed, convert button to open retail/trade order screen quote

   Accounts

+      List of all accounts displayed: name, address, phone, balance Can filter by above fields
+      On selection of account - detail screen loaded with name, balance and last 20 transactions A statement can be displayed for the account for a specific ate range A payment can be made against the account
+          An trade order can be entered for the account A trade quote can be entered for the account A list of account Quotes can be displayed and converted to orders if required

   Refunds

+      List of Refunds displayed with many filters to find an order to refund against Type, No, Name, Address, Date Range, Phone Value, Item Code or Description of item on quote On Selection lines on quote displayed broken down to a quantity of 1 on each line User selects the lines to refund which opens a frame showing to be refunded items with values Refund button on to be refunded performs the refund.

-  Item maintenance
+  Product maintenance

-      Perform CRUD operations on Items
+      The list of Products are displayed - filters available are code and description User can perform CRUD operations on Products

   Customer maintenance

-      Perform CRUD operations on Customers
+      The list of Customers are displayed - filters available are name, address and phone User can perform CRUD operations on Customers

   Tradesmen Maintenance

-      Perform CRUD operations on Tradesmen
+      The list of Tradesmen are displayed - filters available are name, address and phone User can perform CRUD operations on Tradesmen

   Settings
+      Various Vat and Receipt printing settings
+          Choose whether or not to print icons on the top of in the body of the page with their X an Y positions Choose whether or not to print vertical grid lines on a receipt Enter various lines of footer text that can be applied to the receipt's footer Enter the current Vat Rate